beacon-exchange/beacon-contracts/README.md

 # beacon-contracts

-Smart contracts for settlement and arbitration
+Smart contracts for settlement and arbitration. https://beaconexchange.io/beacon.pdf for background and rationale.